dontehightower/websocket-starter-project/README.md

 ### Setting up WebSockets
 - The Socket.io library is being used to set up websockets

-- One socket is placed in the static HTML file, and another is placed in the index.js server file, to set up a socket link between the HTML file each user views to the server
+- One socket is placed in the front-end(static HTML file), and another is placed in the backend(index.js server file), to set up a socket link between the HTML file each user views to the server